gtclifton/glennaclifton.github.io/_pages/about.md

 Join the lab !
 ======
-Are you an undergraduate student looking for to experience scientific research, with interests in biomechanics, morphology, evolution, physics, coding, or videography?
+Are you an undergraduate student looking for to experience scientific research, with interests in biomechanics, morphology, evolution, animal behavior, physics, coding, or videography?
 Click on the [Info for Students](https://github.com/glennaclifton/glennaclifton.github.iostudents/) tab to learn about joining the lab.

 **Recommendation Letters**